 Is there a chapel/church services inside the terminal?

-Orlando International Airport has a chapel inside the main terminal, located just beyond the west security checkpoint (Gates 1-59), which can be accessed by any passenger holding a boarding pass.
+Orlando International Airport has a chapel inside the terminal, located just beyond the west security checkpoint (Gates 1-59), which can be accessed by any passenger holding a boarding pass.

 Where can I smoke in the terminal?